 What has changed of course is the renewed interest in genealogy generally over the past decade and more, the driver for which has been the explosive growth of family tree websites.
 One of the great outcomes of using family tree software (e.g., Ancestry, FamilySearch, MyHeritage) is the ability to share memorabilia with cousins you never knew you had, including photographs and old portraits.
-Four of my 3GG images came to be known because of a cousin connection made possible by the Internet.
+Four of the new 3GG images came to be known because of a cousin connection made possible by the Internet.

 The third image was Anson Smith (1795-1890).
 This is actually an original tintype in a small frame that was part of a collection of memorabilia left to me by my uncle Doc.
 In this case, my family had the photograph, but I don’t think anyone had paid attention to it for decades.
 I have it displayed in the house now.
 Anson was born in Connecticut to a prominent New London family but moved west to Cleveland, Ohio in 1837 and became a successful merchant, primarily by shipping grain via the Erie Canal.

 Then I came across images of 3GGs Henry Jones (1791-1871) and his wife Rachel Corken (1796-1893).
 Henry was born in New Jersey, Rachel in eastern Pennsylvania.
 They were Quakers who met and married in Liberty Township, Ross, Ohio, where they farmed and raised a family.
 Again, the photograph was obviously taken late in life.
 That appears to be a pretty large goiter Henry has on his neck.